XXIVCARAT/Registration/ReadMe.txt

-Registration Page without Login page but has duplicate check
+Regsutration page without password email and phone no. check